nwflte/corda-paiements-poc/README.md

 # Usage

+## Testing Examples

+1 - Build the nodes by running ``.\gradlew clean deployNodes`` from project root directory.\
+2 - Run the nodes using ``.\runnodes.bat`` from build\nodes directory.
+(For Linux : ./runnodes)\
+3 - After some time, a window for each node should be ready, you can start flows and query the vault...\
+	- Creating a Bank Balance for the 2 banks from Central Bank node:\
+		``start com.octo.flows.CreateBankStateFlow bank: "BankA", amount: 10000``\
+		``start com.octo.flows.CreateBankStateFlow bank: "BankB", amount: 5000``\
+	- Query to see if states are added (from Central Bank, BankA or BankB nodes):\
+		 ``run vaultQuery contractStateType: com.octo.states.BankBalanceState``\
+	- Make transfer from one bank to another (Example from BankA node to BankB):\
+		``start com.octo.flows.TransferMoneyFlow otherBank: "BankB", amount: 5000``

 ## Running tests inside IntelliJ

 We recommend editing your IntelliJ preferences so that you use the Gradle runner - this means that the quasar utils